maheshrijal/zocli/README.md

 - **📈 Inflation Tracker**: Monitor how prices for your favorite items change over time.
 - **💰 Spending Analytics**: Deep dive into spending by weekday, time of day, and top restaurants.
+- **🎁 Zomato Wrapped**: A fun, yearly retrospective of your ordering habits.
 - **🔒 Privacy First**: Your data stays on your machine.
 Cookies are stored locally.

 ## Install